 Of the 25 species of shrimp sampled in Puget Sound, we selected three taxa that were sufficiently abundant (n ≥ 1,500) and for which observations spanned the entire time series.
 A total of 5,396 Northern Crangon Shrimp (Crangon alaskensis), 8,354 Pink Shrimp (Pandalus eous and P. jordani), and 4,464 Spot Shrimp (Pandalus platyceros) were caught in Puget Sound between 1999 and 2019.
 The species Pandalus eous and Pandalus jordani were not differentiated in the trawl data, and so were combined as “Pink Shrimp” for the purpose of this study.

-Northern Crangon Shrimp (Crangon alaskensis) are a small species of shrimp with a maximum size of approximately 50 mm (Wicksten 2012) that occur from the Bering Sea to the Washington Coast (Campos et al. 2012).
+Northern Crangon Shrimp (Crangon alaskensis) is a small species of shrimp with a maximum size of approximately 50 mm (Wicksten 2012) that occur from the Bering Sea to the Washington Coast (Campos et al. 2012).
 Species within the Crangon genus are widely distributed across littoral and sublittoral zones of the North Pacific and North Atlantic, but generally are not directly targeted by fishers due to their small size.
 However, their numerical dominance in many areas makes them an ecologically important prey species for many commercially targeted groundfish (Campos et al. 2012).

 Ocean Pink Shrimp (Pandalus jordani) occur from the Aleutian Islands of Alaska to Southern California (Komai 1999), and are the primary species targeted by the coastal Washington and Oregon Pink Shrimp fishery (Wargo and Ayres 2016).
 The related species of Northern Pink Shrimp (Pandalus eous) is widely distributed across the North Pacific from the Chukchi Sea and the Sea of Japan to the Puget Sound, Washington (Komai 1999) where they are caught commercially (Washington Department of Fish and Wildlife 2022a).
 Spot Shrimp (Pandalus platyceros) are large benthic shrimp that grow up to 250 mm in length (Komai 1999) and are distributed from the Aleutian Islands of Alaska to Southern California (Komai 1999).
-Like Northern Crangon Shrimp, Pink Shrimp and Spot Shrimp are important prey species for many commercially targeted flatfish such as Pacific hake (Hannah 1995).
+Like Northern Crangon Shrimp, Pink Shrimp and Spot Shrimp are important prey species for many commercially targeted flatfish such as Pacific Hake, Merluccius productus (Hannah 1995).

 Northern Crangon Shrimp are too small to be of recreational or commercial interest.
 Both Spot and Pink Shrimp are highly valued commercial and recreational targets.
 The marine management unit where our trawls were conducted has a limited recreational fishery for Spot Shrimp (Washington Department of Fish and Wildlife 2022b), with generally no commercial Spot Shrimp activity allowed (Washington Department of Fish and Wildlife 2022a).
 Most commercial Pink and Spot Shrimp efforts within Puget Sound are concentrated farther North of the study area near the San Juan Islands (Washington Department of Fish and Wildlife 2022a), so we expect that the effect of exploitation on our study species to be minimal.